tonybrasunas-sighten/ng-contexts/README.md

-# :tree: ng-contexts
+# :evergreen_tree: ng-contexts

 > Intuitive state management for AngularJS applications

-## tl;dr
+## TL;DR

 `Contexts` define the selected state of your application.

-The original `ng-current` plug-in provides these benefits:
+The original plug-in provides these benefits:
  * :sparkles: Transparent management of context-based states of your interdependent `Services` and their related components.
  * :art: Non-invasive implementation.
 A "convention over configuration" approach that allows you to choose how to integrate and when to use.
- * :rocket: Fast, efficient and lazy - based on native PubSub, minimizing the complexity and size of the `$digest` cycle (check out [this post on `$broadcast`](http://www.bennadel.com/blog/2724-scope-broadcast-is-surprisingly-efficient-in-angularjs.htm) for details)
+ * :rocket: Fast, efficient and lazy - based on native PubSub, minimizing the complexity and size of the `$digest` cycle (check out [this post on `$broadcast`](http://www.bennadel.com/blog/2724-scope-broadcast-is-surprisingly-efficient-in-angularjs.htm))
- * :cloud: Light-weight - just over 200 lines of code and only 1.9KB uglified!
+ * :cloud: Light-weight - just 320 lines of code and under 3KB minified!

-This fork, `ng-contexts`, adds features:
+This fork, `ng-contexts`, adds several features:
   * :smile: Additional exposed functions for convenience, clarity, and power (`modify()`, `selected()`, `exists()`, `clear()`, etc.)
-  * :silent: Ability to clear listeners left over when components are removed from the DOM
+  * :mute: Ability to clear listeners left over when components are removed from the DOM

 ## Problem
-A good description of the problem of intuitively and comprehensively managing selected state in Angular 1.x here.
+A good description of the problem of intuitively and comprehensively managing selected state in Angular 1.x [is here](https://github.com/slurmulon/ng-current#problem).

 ## Usage